zradmila/dependencies/README.md

 * [0.5] Give an in-depth explanation of the OSI model and how the TCP/IP stack works.
 Don't copy-paste descriptions from the internet; paraphrase and shorten as much as possible (imagine writing a cheat sheet for yourself)

 Open Systems Interconnection (OSI) model provides a standard for different computer systems to be able to communicate with each other (universal language for computer networking).
-A communication system is split into **seven** abstract layer, each one stacked upon the last.
+A communication system is split into **seven** abstract layers, each one stacked upon the last.
+From te highest one to the lowest:
 **--- hardware layers ---**

-7. Application layer
+1. Application layer
     * directly interacts with data from the user - software applications (web browsers, email clients, etc.) rely on the application layer to initiate communications
     * responsible for the protocols and data manipulation that the software relies on to present meaningful data to the user
     * application layer protocols include HTTP as well as SMTP (Simple Mail Transfer Protocol is one of the protocols that enables email communications)

-6. Presentation layer
+2. Presentation layer
     * preparation data so that it can be used by the application layer; in other words
       *  translation - communicating devices may be using different encoding methods
       *  encryption - if the devices are communicating over an encrypted connection, layer 6 is responsible for adding the encryption on the sender’s end as well as decoding the encryption on the receiver's end so that it can present the application layer with unencrypted, readable data.
       * compression - helps improve and efficiency by minimizing the size of transferring data.

-5. Session layer
+3. Session layer
     * opening and closing communication between the two devices
       * session -  the time between when the communication is opened and closed; the session layer ensures that the session stays open long enough to transfer all the data being exchanged, and then promptly closes the session in order to avoid wasting resources.
     * synchronizes data transfer with checkpoints